NickWilkinson37/voxseg/README.md

 ## Installation

-To intall this package, clone the repository from GitHub to a directory of your choice and install using pip:
+To install this package, clone the repository from GitHub to a directory of your choice and install using pip:
 ```bash
 git clone https://github.com/NickWilkinson37/voxseg.git
 pip install ./voxseg